sean-gilmore/seangilmore/content/webdev/wordpress-with-docker-and-nginx-proxy.md

 If the above command was successful, we should see `nginx-proxy` listed in the output.
 Please note that you should ensure you have nginx or apache services stopped on your machine for the nginx-proxy to work correctly.

-With our nginx-proxy running successfully we can move on to running our WordPress project through docker and giving it a virtual host name.
+With our nginx-proxy running successfully we can move on to running our WordPress project through Docker and giving it a virtual host name.

 ## Running WordPress with Docker